Kafan: Plot

-Four friends want to be immortal by way of supernatural power and they ask for this from Tantrik (Black magician).
+Four friends want to be immortal by way of supernatural power, and they ask for this from Tantrik (a black magician).
 The tantrik tells them to bring a virgin girl for rituals.
 Two of them find one girl, but they rape her until she faints and take her to the Tantrik.
-While the ritual starts, the girl transforms to an evil soul and enters into the body of another girl.
+While the ritual starts, the girl transforms into an evil soul and enters the body of another girl.
 She kills the Tantrik first and starts killing the friends.